Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 To Avoid Going Broke Using A Formula First Published in 1956.

 The Kelly Criterion was first published in 1956.
 It is a mathematical formula which is designed to be used in any gambling situation in which you have a positive expectation.
-While the formula may look a little complex to those not mathematically minded the concept is actually very simple: How much of your bankroll can you bet on any given positive expectation outcome without risking going broke!
+While the formula may look a little complex to those not mathematically minded the concept is actually very simple: How much of your bankroll can you bet on any given positive expectation outcome event without risking going broke!

 The emphasis on positive expectation is of course deliberate – if you play in a poker game where your outcome is negative (are a losing player once we strip out the variance + rake) then you will lose your bankroll eventually!
 No formula can help you here…